Transformer-Progressive Mamba Network for Lightweight Image Super-Resolution: Abstract

 \section{Abstract}

 Recently, Mamba-based super-resolution (SR) methods have demonstrated the ability to capture global receptive fields with linear complexity, addressing the quadratic computational cost of Transformer-based SR approaches.
 However, existing Mamba-based methods lack fine-grained transitions across different modeling scales, which limits the efficiency of feature representation.
 In this paper, we propose T-PMambaSR, a lightweight SR framework that integrates window-based self-attention with Progressive Mamba.
-By enabling interactions among receptive fields of different scales, our method establishes a fine-grained modeling paradigm that progressively enhances feature representation with linear complexity.
+By enabling interactions among receptive fields of different scales, our method establishes a fine-grained modeling paradigm that progressively enhances feature representation without introducing additional computational cost.
 Furthermore, we introduce an Adaptive High-Frequency Refinement Module (AHFRM) to recover high-frequency details lost during Transformer and Mamba processing.
-Extensive experiments demonstrate that T-PMambaSR progressively enhances the model's receptive field and expressiveness, yielding better performance than recent Transformer- or Mamba-based methods while incurring lower computational cost.
-Our codes will be released after acceptance.
+Extensive experiments demonstrate that T-PMambaSR progressively enhances the model's receptive field and expressiveness, achieving competitive performance with recent Transformer- or Mamba-based methods while incurring lower computational cost.
+Codes will be available at \url{https://github.com/IVIPLab/T-PMambaSR}.